- Brand name

 When you must not be given it

 Do not use this medicine if you have an allergy to palonosetron or any of the ingredients listed at the end of this leaflet.

 Some of the symptoms of an allergic reaction may include:

-- wheezing or difficulty breathing or a tight feeling in your chest
+- shortness of breath, wheezing, difficulty breathing or a tight feeling in your chest

 - swelling of the face, lips, tongue or other parts of the body